- American Physical Society Sites

 To recognize and enhance outstanding experimental advancements in the fields of atomic and molecular spectroscopy or chemical physics.
-The prize consists of $5,000, an allowance for travel to the award ceremony, and a certificate citing the contributions made by the recipient.
+The award consists of $5,000, an allowance for travel to the award ceremony, and a certificate citing the contributions made by the recipient.
 The first prize was awarded in 1980 and every odd numbered year thereafter.

-The prize was established in 1979 as a memorial to and in recognition of the accomplishments of Herbert P. Broida, late Professor of Physics at the University of California, Santa Barbara.
+The award was established in 1979 as a memorial to and in recognition of the accomplishments of Herbert P. Broida, late Professor of Physics at the University of California, Santa Barbara.
 It is supported by the friends and colleagues of Herbert P. Broida.